 Where to get Malt Powder and why do I need it anyway?

 Check out you local Brew It Yourself shop, as malt is used in beer making.
 It may be available in powder and/or syrup form.
 You might also find it in a natural food store, although I found it highly overpriced there.
 A 500 ml tub of light malt at the beer maker was $2.50, while a 360 ml jar at the natural food place was $9.95.
-If you get the syrup form (it’s like honey) just add a gram more than the powder malt for each bagel to account for the extra moisture.
+If you get the syrup form (it’s like honey) just add a gram more than the powder malt for each bagel.

 Why do you need malt powder?
 It helps give the bagels a shiny, rich golden brown colour when baked, the sugars help feed the yeast culture and it add a specific flavour to the finished bagels.
 You can do without but your bagels will be paler, take longer to proof and taste a little less authentic.
 You can use honey instead although this will, clearly, change the taste.